What are Worm Castings? The Full Scoop on Worm Poop

 What are Worm Castings?

-This microbial activity helps release nutrients and minerals in a form that plants can easily use.
+This microbial activity helps release nutrients and minerals in a form that plants can easily use, resulting in faster growth and higher yield in your plants, vegetables, and grasses.

 What are Worm Castings: Vermicast vs Vermicompost